tomkren/pikater/docs/technical/database/Database-documentation.md

 ##### Criteria Queries

 Criteria API is the third way to create queries on JPA entities.
 While one named query must have all parameters filled, queries created by Criteria API are very flexible.
-The whole query can be dynamically generated during the runtime, that is very similar to create a String represenation of JPQL query, but Criteria Queries maintain full type correctness.
+The whole query can be dynamically generated during the runtime, that is very similar to create a String representation of JPQL query, but Criteria Queries maintain full type correctness.
 The following code snippet can serve as an example, that returns all datasets, that have hash value different from any value in the list `hashesToBeExcluded`:

 ```java